plymouth-neuroimaging/mirc-ctp/README.md

 ```
 sudo apt install ant
 ```
-The benefit of using apt is to avoid introducing another version of JDK from the installation of HomeBrew, so that `ant` won't using the wrong version of java later.
+The benefit of this approach is to avoid introducing another version of JDK from the dependencies HomeBrew installs for `ant`, so that `ant` won't using the wrong version of java later.

 Compile the included DicomAnonymizerTool by typing `ant` at the command prompt: